railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

 :delivery_ids: Delivery, many2many

-    *Add the carriers which we use for the shipping.*
+    *Add the carriers which you use for the shipping.*

 Object: ecommerce category (ecommerce.category)